 As a theater actor—or stage actor—you will be acting in front of a live audience and may use a combination of speech, gestures, dance, music, and other theatrical elements.
 Working on plays, operas, ballets, musicals, and even improvisational theater requires you to express a range of emotions and portray characters in a way that captivates your audience.

 You could be performing classic plays that have stood the test of time, and, in these cases, the audiences will have a high standard of what they expect from the performance.
 And, whether performing a classic or new production, you have to be quick on your feet.
 There will always be those moments when a line is forgotten, a costume has a defect, or a prop doesn't work like it is supposed to.
 The best theater actors can handle these moments with grace.

 Many people associate acting with TV and film productions.
 It is true that the motion picture and video industries offer the most jobs to actors, but performing arts companies are the second-highest employers of actors across the nation.
-In fact, over 26 percent of actors work in the performing arts industries.* So whether you want to become a Shakespearean stage actor, a Broadway star, or the top talent at your local theater, a performing art school can help you get there.
+So whether you want to become a Shakespearean stage actor, a Broadway star, or the top talent at your local theater, a performing art school can help you get there.

-- States with the highest levels of employment—California, Louisiana, Illinois, Georgia, and Pennsylvania
+- States with the highest levels of employment—California, New York, Georgia, Illinois, and Pennsylvania

 2. Dancer or Choreographer